tocchipinti/KerkApp/readme.md

 # Startup
-To start the complete stack run startup.sh
+To start the complete stack run `./mvnw spring-boot:run`